 Why it’s great for data science: Handles pandas, scikit-learn, and visualization libraries smoothly.
 All-day battery life means you can work from anywhere.
 Silent operation.
 Excellent value for the performance.

-If budget isn’t a constraint and you want the most GPU power possible, the Razer Blade 16 with RTX 4090 is a beast.
-This is the laptop for data scientists who train large models locally and also want to game.
+If budget isn’t a constraint and you want the most GPU power possible, the 2025 Razer Blade 16 with RTX 5090 is a beast.
+At just 14.9mm thin, it packs desktop-class GPU power into the thinnest chassis in its class.

 Key specs: